rafidmorshedi/suss-website-redesign/pages/tojoin.md

 layout: page-fullwidth
 title: "Join Us"
 subheadline: 'Explore.
 Get fit.
 Meet adventurous folk.
 An experience like no other.'
 teaser: "Anyone can become a member of the club.
-We do not require membership for you to attend club trips, but it's cheaper if you attend more than 1 or 2 trips."
+We do not require membership for you to attend club trips, however, two conditions apply."
 header:
    image_fullwidth: "bottomless_simon_pbaxter.jpg"
    caption: 'One of the more spectacular caves we visit.
 Photo: Pete Baxter'